-Under the No Action alternative, the temporary increase in noise, traffic, and air emissions associated with construction of the Projects would not occur.
-Therefore, no direct effects to recreation would occur under the No Action alternative.
-The 25,000 visitor days per year for rock-hounding and use of the 11 primitive campsites within the Public Lands project area would not be affected.
+Under Alternative A, the temporary increase in noise, traffic, and air emissions associated with construction of the Projects would not occur.
+Therefore, no direct effects to recreation would occur under Alternative A. The 25,000 visitor days per year for rock-hounding and use of the 11 primitive campsites within the Public Lands project area would not be affected.
 In addition, the 149 miles of road in the Public Lands project area, of which 52.43 miles are currently being used for motorized recreational opportunities, would remain available and no congestion would occur to these roads.

 As described above, there are no permitted recreation uses in the Private Lands project area.
 In addition, no primitive campsites or motorized trails have been identified within the Private Lands project area.
-No indirect effects to recreation would occur under the No Action alternative.
+No indirect effects to recreation would occur under Alternative A.